sky-uk/supercell/README.md

   <li class="o-layout__item
              u-width-1/1  u-width-1/4@medium  u-width-1/2@large">
     100% by default, then 25% width on medium screens, before finally being 50% width on large screens and beyond.
+Displays last on-screen despite being defined first in the markup.
   </li>

   <li class="o-layout__item
              u-width-1/2  u-width-1/4@medium">
     50% width by default, then 25% width on medium screens and beyond.
+Displays third on-screen despite being defined second in the markup.
   </li>

   <li class="o-layout__item
              u-width-1/2  u-width-1/4@medium">
     50% width by default, then 25% width on medium screens and beyond.
+Displays second on-screen despite being defined third in the markup.
   </li>

   <li class="o-layout__item
              u-width-1/1  u-width-1/4@medium  u-width-1/1@large">
     100% by default, then 25% width on medium screens, before finally being 100% width again on large screens and beyond.
+Displays first on-screen despite being defined last in the markup.
   </li>

 </ul>